 The surface area of a cylinder is the area occupied by its surface in a three-dimensional space.
 A cylinder is a three-dimensional structure having circular bases which are parallel to each other.
-A cylinder can be seen as a set of circular disks that are stacked on one another.
-Since the cylinder is a three-dimensional shape, it has both surface area and volume.
+It does not have any vertices.
+Generally, the area of the three-dimensional shapes refers to the surface area.
+The surface area is represented in square units.
+For example, cm2, m2, and so on.
+For example, a cylinder can be seen as a set of circular disks that are stacked on one another.
+Since the cylinder is a solid of a three-dimensional shape, it has both surface area and volume.

 As we know, a cylinder has two types of surfaces, one is the curved surface and the other is the circular bases.
-So the total surface area will be the sum of the two.
-Even to find the volume of cylinder, we consider both circular and lateral surfaces.
-Let us learn here how to derive the surface area for any given cylinder along with the formula and solved examples.
+So the total surface area will be the sum of the curved surface and two circular bases.

 Table of contents:

 The area of the cylinder is the total region covered by a cylinder in three-dimensional space.
-It is basically equal to the sum of area of two circular bases and curved surface area.
-The area for both the bases are equal for both right cylinder and oblique cylinder.
+The cylinder area is basically equal to the sum of the area of two circular bases and curved surface area.
+The area for both the bases is equal for both the right cylinder and oblique cylinder.
+In right cylinders, the two circular bases are exactly over each other and the axis line produces a right angle to the base.
+In case, if one of the circular bases is displaced and the axis does not produce the right angle to the base, then it is called the oblique cylinder.

 Area of a Cylinder Formula